 Thank you so much for your financial help with my solo exhibition PRESENCE at Elmhurst Art Museum.
-With your help we were able to create an experience that EAM’s director called "our blockbuster show" because it broke their attendance records.
+With your help we were able to create a memorable experience for many that attended.
+You can read some of their responses here.

-It was such a hit that the museum has asked me to come back this September 7 and do a completely new solo exhibition with works filling their galleries again, including the McCormick House.
+It was such a hit that the museum has asked me to come back this September 8 - January 13 for a completely new solo exhibition with works filling their galleries again, including an architectural intervention of Mies van der Rohe’s McCormick House.

 On Being is an NPR interview series led by Krista Tippett, that has been a huge source of inspiration in my life and work.
 I highly recommend it.

 Click on the above link and you will find all the episodes as well as the On Being blog.

 I have gone through every episode Krista Tippett has ever done and listed my favorites for you below.
 Enjoy them at your leisure.
 I include some of my own thoughts and excerpts before a few of the titles.
 Scroll down to see them all.

 Lastly, scroll to the very bottom to find a couple Radiolab episodes and video lectures I've loved as well.